04 January 2021

 A major study of the global impact of Scots upon the wider world, with stories of those who left their homeland to begin a new life in places such as Australia, Canada, New Zealand and the US.

-Why not discover even history from the comfort of your home with our top five ideas for exploring Scotland's past through virtual history - and all are free!
+Why not discover even history from the comfort of your home with our top five ideas for exploring Scotland's past through virtual history?
+All are free!
 CLICK HERE to read.